emuzy-software/conversational-prosemirror/README.md

-# woot-prosemirror-schema
+# conversational-prosemirror
-Schema setup for using prosemirror in chatwoot.
+Schema setup for using prosemirror in conversational.
 Based on 👉 https://github.com/ProseMirror/prosemirror-example-setup/